-This Neighbourhood Development Plan (NDP) covers the whole of the parish of Stratfield Mortimer and contains policies that are in general conformance with National (NPPF) policies and guidelines West Berkshire Council's (WBC) Core Strategy.
+This Neighbourhood Development Plan (NDP) covers the whole of the parish of Stratfield Mortimer and contains policies that are in general conformance conformity with the strategic policies of the development plan, namely all the policies of West Berkshire Council's (WBC) Core Strategy; have regard to National (NPPF) policies policy and guidelines guidance (NGPG) and are appropriate.
+West Berkshire Council's (WBC) Core Strategy.
 The period covered by the plan is from now until 2026.